uyoxh/CS1-Students/projects/project2/README.md

 ```

 ### How to do it:
+* This is a group project.
+* Please form or join a group of 3-4 members.
 * Please pick a Class family that your group are interested in and discuss it in your group.
 * Collaboratively implement them meeting the requirements.